 Quality headshot photos on ID cards match real-time vendor appearance to ensure that a security guard or resident can easily verify identity.

-One criterion for applicant screening is submission a government-issued ID photo (front and back) such as a driver’s license, passport, or U.S. and foreign government IDs are accepted.
+Applicant submits a valid government-issued ID photo, such as a driver’s license, passport, or U.S. and foreign government IDs.

 Residents can be assured that no vendor with a Safe Communities ID card has been convicted of robbery, crimes of violence or sexual offenses within the past five years.